AyoubAref/CTF-writeups/HC-CTF/Robin.md

 n = public key = 7470857157955704803940003567468318902063888809719567376503613129007013716743925892450018252783386138850642972088591883052262361283298353312476212612525048118810465982103089375176761352934813149353517982950737995540502531426318532874440815137600167002633585531497402594289176138883080119116491271670468863018241

-Now we want to figure out the value of r, becuase that's the only way to find the value of p and q.
+Now we want to figure out the value of r, becuase it's the only way to find the value of p and q.

 I used a method called [bisection method](https://en.wikipedia.org/wiki/Bisection_method) (binary search) for finding the value of r, p and q.

 code :